Legally offering psilocybin mushroom as Sacrament in ceremony

 While we do wholeheartedly agree that the DEA's process of Request for Exemption to use these illegal substances may be in itself a violation of our right to work with them as part of our religion, we also understand the perceived necessity for regulation.

-With all of these things in mind, we have opted to collaborate with the DEA through the process of submitting a Request for Exemption to work with Psilocybin Mushrooms as part of our Shamanic Plant Medicine Ceremonies (specifically Psilocybin Mushroom Therapy style Ceremony) and have made all necessary accommodations to be in compliance with their documented standards.
+With all of these things in mind, we have opted to collaborate with the DEA through the process of submitting a Request for Exemption to work with Psilocybin Mushrooms as Sacrament in our Shamanic Plant Medicine Ceremonies and have made all necessary accommodations to be in compliance with their documented standards.
 We wish to offer our participants safety in both the legal and physical sense as well as full transparency with all that we do with the hope that the DEA will uphold this right to practice our religion of Shamanism.

-In addition to the DEA petition, we are also very excited to watch the decriminalization effort occurring in both Oregon and Washington, further allowing people to bring their own Medicine into Ceremony without the fear of being arrested.
-It is our hope that one day Plant Medicine will not be as heavily regulated as it is today.
+In addition to the DEA petition, we are also very excited to watch the decriminalization effort occurring in both Oregon and Washington, further allowing people to bring their own Plants or Mushrooms into Ceremony without the fear of being arrested.
+It is our hope that one day Plant Medicine as Sacrament will not be as heavily regulated as it is today.